mehrnoosh-hk/Revenue-Leak-Detective/README.md

 ### Development Guidelines

-- Follow Go best practices and idioms
+- Follow Go and Python best practices and idioms
 - Write tests for new functionality
 - Update documentation as needed
 - Run `make all` before committing